Lethargy2718/Lifese/README.md

 # Future Plans

--Allowing users to customize the value of a point.
+- Allowing users to customize the value of a point.
--Well, that's it for now :p
+- Well, that's it for now :p

 # How to Host it